- Draft -

 But I couldn’t bare the flash backs to Visual Basic, maybe something was telling me that it just wasn’t my path?

 By this stage it was late 2015 and I didn’t have anything done, just a few tech demos and the youtube videos that I randomly uploaded of them.

 Around this time, the retro gaming and ‘lets play’ (aka twitch) scene became a big deal.

 Not many were covering the PS1 though, until a few of the bigger channels started doing history and/or obscure gaming videos, which the Net Yaroze featured.

 So, knowing when it launched, 1997 (UK/US), I thought to revisit it for the 20th anniversary and see if I can find some of the old members.

-So this is a summation of my learning and thoughts on Net Yaroze, game development and other things.
+So this is a summation of my learning and thoughts on Net Yaroze, general game development and other things.

 To say Sony’s Net Yaroze was just a hobby development console, is a gross oversimplification and only the tip of a very big iceberg!

 Net Yaroze was revolutionary and very ambitious for the time.